-- A. The Recipient represents that it is fully qualified and eligible to receive these grant funds to provide the services identified herein; and - B. The Division has received these grant funds from the State of Florida, and has the authority to subgrant these funds to the Recipient upon the terms and conditions below; and - C. The Division has statutory authority to disburse the funds under this Agreement.
+- A. The Recipient represents that it is fully qualified and eligible to receive these grant funds to provide the services identified herein; and - B. The Division has the authority to subgrant these funds to the Recipient upon the terms and conditions below; and - C. The Division has statutory authority to disburse the funds under this Agreement.
 THEREFORE, the Division and the Recipient agree to the following: